cgraeff/quarks_EOS/README.md

 ## Requisites

-To build and run this code `make`, a C compiler and the GSL (GNU Scientific Library) must be installed on the system.
+To build and run this code `make`, a C compiler (default is `gcc`) and the GSL (GNU Scientific Library) must be installed on the system.
 The location of GSL headers and libraries is assumed to be `/usr/local/include` and `/usr/local/lib` on Mac OS (this is the default if GSL is installed from Homebrew).
 On Linux it should just work.

 ## Build and run instructions